 We created immersive brand stories for six of P&G's brands that are leading the way when it comes to sustainability efforts.
 My role included overall art direction, script writing, and directing our illustration and animation partners, helping the team bring the activation to life.

-Upon entry, the room looks somewhat like a laundry room / bathroom combo.
+Upon entry, the room looks somewhat like a laundry room / bathroom combo, as that's where most of these products live.
 It's mostly white, with intriguing questions throughout: "What if your favorite toilet paper helped keep forests healthy?"